Fluctuations of the Nodal Number in the Two-Energy Planar Berry Random Wave Model: Domination of the 4th chaotic projection

 where $\iv, \jv \in \mathbb{N}^6$ are indexed as

 and where we use notation

-We start by making some ancillary observations about individual factors contributing to (\ref{e.1}): \begin{enumerate} \item Let $\{Z_{p,q}: p, q\in \{-1,1\}\}$ be a collection of four independent standard Gaussian random variables.
+\paragraph{Step 2.} In this step, we will demonstrate how to bound the contribution to (\ref{e.1}) coming from the deterministic constants $c_{\mathbf{j}}$, which arise from the chaotic decomposition of the determinant.
+Let $\{Z_{p,q}: p, q\in \{-1,1\}\}$ be a collection of four independent standard Gaussian random variables.
 Using the defining formula (\ref{d.finc}) and the Cauchy-Schwartz inequality we observe that for every $\jv \in \mathbb{N}^6$ s.t. $c_{\jv}\neq 0$, we have

 Since

 we can conclude that

 We have deduced the last inequality above by comparing with the probability mass function of a random vector $(L_1, \ldots, L_n)$ having relevant multinomial distribution.
 That is,